GroupCamp/GroupCamp-API/doc-provisioning/core_v1/POST_core_v1_group_project.md

 Name   |  Type   |  Description
 -------|---------|-------------
-id | Uuid | The UUID of the group name | String | The name of the group type | Const( = group ) | The type of the object gtype | Enum(project, intranet, extranet) | The group's type state | Enum(archi, ok, del, trash) | The current state of this group description | String | The group's description starred | Integer | If the group is starred for current user, the order of it can_accept_guest | Boolean | If the group can accept guest members nb_users | Integer | The number of users inside that group
+id | Uuid | Group UUID.
+name | String | Group name.
+type | Const( = group ) | Constant.
+Must be 'group'.
+gtype | Enum(project, intranet, extranet) | Type of group.
+state | Enum(archi, ok, del, trash) | Current group status. description | String | Group description.
+starred | Integer | When the group is starred for current user, returns the index order of the group in the list of starred groups for current user. can_accept_guest | Boolean | True when the group can have guest members. nb_users | Integer | Number of group members.